zalyoung/gitlab-handbook/content/job-families/product/product-design-management.md

 - 15+ years in product design, with at least 7 years in leadership roles managing people and teams at scale.
 - Relevant, progressive experience managing product design managers and leading product design for a company that focuses on enterprise, developer, and/or business tools.
-- A strong philosophy about how to create an environment that empowers remote design teams and encourages them to deliver high-impact work.
+- Proven ability to lead and create an environment that empowers remote design teams, driving the changes needed to enable them to deliver high-impact work.
 - Solid visual awareness with understanding of basic design principles like typography, layout, composition, and color theory.
-- Experience defining the high-level strategy (the why) and creating design deliverables (the how) based on research.
+- Demonstrated ability to drive impactful outcomes by translating high-level strategy (the why) into actionable design deliverables (the how) informed by research.
 - Passion for creating visually pleasing and intuitive user experiences.
 - Collaborative team spirit with great communication skills.
 - You share our [values](/handbook/values/), and work in accordance with those values.